nikita-starostin/dotfiles/scratch.nvim/inbox.md

+# Jira Innovations

+1. get list of interesting tickets
+  - get from predefined filter
+  - get by assigned
+  - get by sprint
+  - get by latest commented and predefined filter

+2. get list of activities on the ticket

+3. get comments to tickets

+# Git LSP

+LSP server that checks files for // git-lsp comments

+for example, to put a mark that won't allow to commit file, because it has some code for debugging purpose

+NVIM is for kings, when you have some task, you are not strugling, but implement it

 # Start youtue channel from UX ideas for dev tools

 Tell about - no redunant things on the working area, clear top area, extendability, hotkeys, e.g.